 Coordination: Adjusting actions in relation to others' actions.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 - Tool and Die Machinist

-In 2016, there was an estimated number of 396,200 jobs for Machinist in 2016 (in the United States).
+In 2016, there was an estimated number of 396,200 jobs in the United States for Machinist.
 New jobs are being produced at a rate of 2% which is below the national average.
 The Bureau of Labor Statistics predicts 7,900 new jobs for Machinist by 2026.
 Due to new job openings and attrition, there will be an average of 40,700 job openings in this field each year.

 The states with the most job growth for Machinist are Wyoming, Utah, and Arizona.
 Watch out if you plan on working in Vermont, Maine, or Alaska.
 These states have the worst job growth for this type of profession.

 Machinists who work in Alaska, Hawaii, or District of Columbia, make the highest salaries.

-How much do Machinists make in each U.S. state?
+How much do Machinists make in different U.S. states?

 |State||Annual Mean Salary|

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Machinists: